sumanyurosha/spoj-first30/README.md

   3. I used Stacks to solve the problem ONP.
 It was nice using stacks to solve this problem.

-  4. I encountered an intresting problem today, COINS!
+  4. I encountered an interesting problem today, COINS!
 Well it is a dp problem but I didn't understand the dp part in it and just solved using my conventional approach.
 The trick was to pre-compute values till 10^8 and use those values to calculate answers till 10^9 by using recursion.
     **I need to understand a lot more about dp**